 I’ve been grabbed by a large tiger shark, which I’d taken my eyes off, and swum off with more than one in the Bahamas.
 I’ve done a dive at the wrong set-point on an early rebreather at Cocos Island, and had to then recompress myself at a high set-point in the water.
 I’ve put the scrubber the wrong way round in another early rebreather and given myself CO2 poisoning too.

 I’ve swum in the wrong direction, following the line, after stopping to take pictures deep inside a Bahamas Blue Hole.
 I’ve had a drysuit neck seal fail while wearing an electrically heated vest in a British flooded quarry.

 I’ve fallen out of the speeding dive boat that I was driving in the Mediterranean.
 (I’ll always be sure to have the engine cut-out lead attached to me in future.)
 I’ve plunged downwards head-first to the sandy seabed in Malta because the borrowed rebreather I was using had a weight array fixed along its top edge.
 That might have suited its shorter owner but, in a drysuit, my long legs meant that air migrated to my legs.
+But this is more reminiscent of the popular games and not what is mentioned above.
 It was impossible to sort the problem and I did the whole dive inverted yet still managed to get the photographs I’d been sent to get.